Khazoda/basic-weapons/Mod Description.md

 # Important ⚔️
 Minecraft has a bug where held items have gaps.
-Weapons from this mod are not immune to the bug, and I therefore highly recommend using ModelGapFix:
+Weapons from this mod are not immune to the bug, and I therefore highly recommend using the ModelGapFix mod:

 [![Model Gap Fix Download](https://github.com/Khazoda/basic-weapons/blob/Web-Assets/description_common/modelgapfix.png?raw=true)](https://modrinth.com/mod/modelfix)

 # About 🤺

-Basic Weapons adds **5** new weapon types of every vanilla tool material _(Wood, Stone, Iron, Gold, Diamond, Netherite)_ to complement the existing sword and axe in Minecraft.
-Each weapon is balanced around damage, attack speed, crafting costs and special effects. _If you have Better Combat installed, the weapons are also balanced around attack reach, number of enemies hit, and combos._
+Basic Weapons adds **6** new weapon types of every vanilla tool material _(Wood, Stone, Iron, Gold, Diamond, Netherite)_ to complement the existing sword and axe in Minecraft.
+Each weapon is balanced around damage, attack speed, crafting costs, attack reach and special effects.
+_If you have Better Combat installed, the weapons are also balanced around number of enemies hit and combos._

 ![Divider](https://github.com/Khazoda/basic-weapons/blob/Web-Assets/description_common/showcase.png?raw=true)
 Weapons should feel _unique, powerful, easy to use_ and _fair._ I made Basic Weapons because I was looking around for weapon mods that would fit seamlessly into vanilla gameplay, and didn't quite find what I was looking for.
 I hope that in creating Basic Weapons, I've made that search a little easier for those of you who've had a similar experience.